junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "So can we all agree now that I need to go?
 Alone, and immediately?"
 Cass sighs, getting noticeably more impatient as time passes by.

 Sam opens and closes his mouth a few times, looks like he still tries to object but doesn't know what to say.
-Dean stares at one far end on the ground, eyes unfocused, seems to be deep in thought.
+Dean stares at one far end on the ground past Cass, eyes unfocused, seems to be deep in thought.

 Cass walks towards the door.

 "What if," Dean holds out a finger, but still locks his eyes on that spot on the floor, not out of the contemplate, "what if you become human?"

 The room falls silent, Dean looks up to meet two x-ray gazes that are so sharp that he almost can feel the cut on his skin.
 He shifts his feet uncomfortably.
 "Hear me out, you said humans can't get infected by this angelic black death, right?
 And you had been back to Heaven before even without or with little of your grace.
-So what if we somehow drain your grace to *almost* like a human, keep it safe, you go there, poke around, solve the problem, and come back juicing up again, voila, problem solved."
+So think of being a human like having a dose of vaccine, what if we somehow drain your grace to *almost* like a human, keep it safe, you go there, poke around, solve the problem, and come back juicing up again, voila, problem solved."

 "Dean," Sam sighs, "I don't even want to start on how many things can go wrong there."

 "I'm not saying I like it."
-Dean eyes him, then focuses back on the only angel in the room, "Hell, even *I* hate myself for saying that, God knows how tough it is every time see you lose your mojo, but it's still better than being sick or dead, a thousand times better."
+Dean eyes him, then focuses back on the only angel in the room, "Hell, even *I* hate myself for saying that, God knows how tough it is every time see you lose your mojo, but it's still better than deadly sick or die, a thousand times better."

-Castiel considers.
+Castiel considers carefully.

 Dean studies him and waits.

-Sam studies them both.
+Sam watches them both.
 Like how things have always been between them.

 "So?"
 Dean asks hopefully, "Would it work?"

 "Probably."
 Cass says solemnly and slowly.
 The way he tilts his head, it looks like he's half thinking, half tuning back to the angel radio again.

 "Great."
-Dean says cheerfully, gestures to his brother and mouths a silent "See?
+Dean says cheerfully, gesturing to his brother and mouthing a silent "See?
 I'm a genius."
 Sam snorts with a light curl on the edge of the lip.

 "So what do we need?"
 Sam asks.

 "Nothing we don't already have in the bunker."
 Cass heads towards one of the stock rooms by the library, Sam and Dean follow him closely.

 <br>

+#### Act 3

 Cass rummages through the drawers in the stock room, making all kinds of noises as random items get moved around.